jwhite007/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 ####Features of a tidy dataset
 - Each variable is in one column
 - Each observational unit of each variable is in a different row
-- One table for each "kind" of variable
+- One table for each "kind" of observation
 - Multiple tables should include a column in each which allows the tables to be linked

 Files from the original data used in run_analysis.R: